 Handshake speed

-Simple test: how many milliseconds between wg-quick up and the first routable packet?
+A useful thing to time yourself: how long between wg-quick up (or openvpn) and the first routable packet?

 Practical consequence: on 4G switching antennas (roaming), WireGuard reconnects instantly; OpenVPN takes 1-2 seconds sometimes more, and you lose visible packets in your tools.